adequate-coder/emby-plugin-ombi-unofficial/README.md

 ## Installing

-The plugin is **not** available in the Emby plugins catalog, I shall not be bothered to add it.
+The plugin is **not** available in the Emby plugins catalog, but manual installation is easy.

 Grab the plugin DLL from [the releases](https://github.com/adequate-coder/emby-plugin-ombi-unofficial/releases) page.